MrAlessandro/Dotfiles/README.md

 # Dotfiles
-Dotfiles for some softwares' configuartion
+Dotfiles containing some of my favorite configurations, theme and customizations for shells and other things